renatocamara/ai-102-advanced-topics/documents/Advanced_Topic_2_Retrieval_Augmented_Generation.md

         // Step 2: Augment the prompt with retrieved context and send to LLM via Semantic Kernel Console.WriteLine("Generating answer with LLM using retrieved context...");
         var prompt = $"You are a highly knowledgeable technical support agent for a manufacturing company.
 Use the following technical documentation to answer the user's question.
-If the answer is not in the provided documentation, state that you cannot find the information.\n\nTechnical Documentation:\n{context}\n\nUser Question: {query}\n\nAnswer:";
+If the answer is not in the provided documentation, state that you don't know.\n\nTechnical Documentation:\n{context}\n\nUser Question: {query}\n\nAnswer:";

         var chatCompletionService = _kernel.GetRequiredService<IChatCompletionService>();
         var result = await chatCompletionService.GetChatMessageContentAsync(prompt);